iboutsikas/iboutsikas.github.io/docs/6.4.0/writing.md

 | First body part |Second cell | Third cell      | fourth cell    |

 When it comes to displaying large tables on mobile, there is no one-size-fits-all solution.
-There are however [two straight-forward, CSS-only solutions](https://dbushell.com/2016/03/04/css-only-responsive-tables/) that are included in Hydejack.
+There are however [two straight-forward, CSS-only solutions][rtable] that are included in Hydejack.

 ### Scroll Table
 Adding either `scroll-table` or `scroll-table-small` to the CSS classes of a table will enable horizontal scrolling.